List of Power Rangers Lost Galaxy characters: Karone

 Karone of KO-35 is Andros' sister and was, for the entirety of In Space, the leading villain Astronema after she is captured prior to the series' beginning by some of In Space's villains who would turn her into Astronema.
-After Kendrix's noble death, Karone is drawn to the frontier planet Onyx where she poses as her villain identity to obtain the lost Pink Quasar Saber; she is exposed by Trakeena, and during a tough unmorphed battle with her, Karone is kicked in the stomach, blasted by Trakeena's energy attack and thrown off a cliff - she is rescued by Kendrix's spirit who grants her the powers of the Pink Ranger.
+After Kendrix's noble death, Karone is drawn to the frontier planet Onyx where she poses as her villain identity to obtain the lost Pink Quasar Saber; she is exposed by Trakeena, and during a tough unmorphed battle with her, Karone is thrown off a cliff - she is rescued by Kendrix's spirit who grants her the powers of the Pink Ranger.
 When Karone returned and reclaims the Pink Quasar Saber from Trakeena, she becomes the new Pink Galaxy Ranger.
 She serves with the other Galaxy Rangers as a means to atone for her past as Astronema and helps save Terra Venture from destruction.
 Upon returning the Pink Quasar Saber to its stone on Mirinoi, Kendrix was revived.
 Karone returned as the Pink Galaxy Ranger in Power Rangers Super Megaforce to battle the Warstar Armada on Earth.

 Karone made a cameo in the footage in Power Rangers Beast Morphers.

-During the events of "Shattered Grid", Kimberly and Jennifer arrive on Terra Venture after it has been attacked by Drakkon.
+During the events of "Shattered Grid", Kimberly and Jen Scotts arrive on Terra Venture after it has been attacked by Drakkon.
 Karone is the only Lost Galaxy Ranger who has not been captured by Drakkon.
-Jennifer expresses surprise at seeing her as she had been expecting Kendrix.
+Jen expresses surprise at seeing her as she had been expecting Kendrix.
 They rescue her and bring her on board the Pterodactyl Zord where she is tended to by Carter Grayson, the Red Lightspeed Rescue Ranger.
 Later, she is one of the Rangers who battles Drakkon's forces in the battle at Corinth, but her powers are removed when Drakkon's cannons are fired at her and the other rescued Rangers.
 They escape before capture.
 Later in the Command Center, Karone is seen with her powers restored watching Andros from the shadows.
 She talks to Jennifer, who convinces her to approach Andros - she does so and informs Andros that he was successful in saving her.

-Karone was portrayed by Melody Perkins.
+Karone is portrayed by Melody Perkins.